What is it?

 Income from Incapacity Benefit is included as income when means-tested benefits and tax credits are calculated.
 You should enter the amount of Incapacity Benefit you receive so that we can work out your means-tested entitlements.

-All remaining claimants will be being paid Incapacity Benefit at the long term basic rate of £112.25 (April 2019) plus any age additions which might apply:
+All remaining claimants will be being paid Incapacity Benefit at the long term basic rate of £130.20 (from April 2023) plus any age additions which might apply:

 If you are an existing claimant you can continue to claim Incapacity Benefit until you are reassessed for Employment and Support Allowance.
 If you are a new claimant you will need to claim ESA instead

-Following the abolishment of Incapacity Benefit for new claims from 27 October 2008, at some point you will be re-assessed under the 'work capability assessment' (unless you reach state pesion age first), and if you are found to have 'limited capability for work' under this assessment you will be moved onto Employment and Support Allowance.
+Following the abolishment of Incapacity Benefit for new claims from 27 October 2008, at some point you will be re-assessed under the 'work capability assessment' (unless you reach state pension age first), and if you are found to have 'limited capability for work' under this assessment you will be moved onto Employment and Support Allowance.

 Your claim will be reassessed if you are getting one of the following benefits: